dbiele/dbiele.github.io/projects/starbucks/README.md

 Online Learning Ideas and Documentation
 -----------------------

-This GitHub repository contains files used from end-to-end on online learning development.
+This GitHub repository contains files used for end-to-end on online learning development.

 ## Prototype Diagram: Learning Portal - China ##